HomuraNagato/crypto-markov-ga/markov-sm/Readme.md

   1) Differentials in Intererst Rates: 3-Month London Interbank Offered Rate (LIBOR), based on a basket of currencies:
       * :ballot_box_with_check: Japanese Yen (JPY3MTD156N), US Dollar (USD3MTD156N), Euro (EUR3MTD156N), and British Pound (GBP3MTD156N)
-      * :ballot_box_with_check: To create differential, we take the mean across these four item, then difference each respective rate against this mean lets pass on the rest ... as found better in another paper, "Forecasting cryptocurrencies under model and parameter instability" by Cataniaa, Grassib, and Ravazzolo
+      * :ballot_box_with_check: To create differential, we take the mean across these four item, then difference each respective rate against this mean
-  2) Differentials in Interest rates: Effective Federal Funds Rate (DFF)
-      * Again, need to collect a basket
-  3) Current Account Deficits: I couldn't get a good measure
-  4) Public Debt: Can find daily data at [TreasuryDirect - The Daily History of the Debt Results](https://www.treasurydirect.gov/NP/debt/search?startMonth=12&startDay=01&startYear=2014&endMonth=10&endDay=31&endYear=2018)
-      * Can we scrape this data Matt?
-  5) Terms of Trade: Need current accounts data for this ..
-  6) Political Stability and Economic Performance: Need to find some literature on what measures of this are

 Following, "Forecasting cryptocurrencies under model and parameter instability" by Cataniaa, Grassib, and Ravazzolo use:
-  1) Cryptocurrency time series - in first difference of logs
+  2) Cryptocurrency time series - in first difference of logs
       * :ballot_box_with_check: BTC / USD, BTC / JPY, BTC / EUR, BTC / GBP
   2) Additional crypto–explicative time series
       * Log high - log low of each Cryptocurrency,